hishambhatti/meme-generator/README.md

 * **Creators**: Hisham Bhatti, Samarjit Kaushik, Parum Misri, and Rishit Khare (for full-stack deployment)
 * Thanks to Prof. Ranjay Krishna and the entire CSE 599 G staff!

+### Potential Next Steps

+* Make a text generate animation
+* Fix the cropping issue (pad to square)
+* Add a drop feature (in addition to select)
+* Make sure download has white background
+* Maybe have the website query the backend first to establish a connection